j0lvera/jolvera.dev/pages/posts/rebuilding-my-blog-with-nextjs.md

 For a Next.js project, all these things were new for me and had no idea how to implement them.
 So, I went to investigate how other people are doing it.

-Guillermo Rauch ([@rauchg](https://twitter.com/rauchg)) told me that Max Stoiber&rsquo;s site ([@mxstbr](https://twitter.com/mxstbr)) was one of his favorite blogs built with Next.js out there, so I looked at the [GitHub repo](https://github.com/mxstbr/mxstbr.com).
+Guillermo Rauch ([@rauchg](https://twitter.com/rauchg)) told me that Max Stoiber&rsquo;s site ([@mxstbr](https://twitter.com/mxstbr)) was one of his favorite blogs built with Next.js out there, so I looked at his [GitHub repo](https://github.com/mxstbr/mxstbr.com).

 80% of the work was already done in Max&rsquo;s repository and I was fortunate to chat with him about it too.
-So, most of the credit for the work goes to him, his implementation is pretty clever and helped me a lot.
+Most of the credit for the work goes to him, his implementation is pretty clever and helped me a lot.

 ### 1. An `Object` of blog posts